 Bachelor's Degree in Electromechanical Engineering Technology

-An electromechanical engineering technology bachelor's degree program provides students with the knowledge and skills necessary to understand electronics and mechanical components and systems.
+A 4-year electromechanical engineering technology bachelor's degree program provides students with the knowledge and skills necessary to understand electronics and mechanical components and systems.
 Bachelor's degree candidates learn to design electromechanical engineering systems for automated processes, solve electromechanical engineering problems and fabricate electromechanical components and processes.

 Students must earn a high school or general education diploma prior to enrolling in a bachelor's degree program, and some colleges require students to meet GPA or college entrance exam score minimums.
 Earning an associate's degree with transferable credits may decrease the time required to complete a bachelor's degree in electromechanical technology.
 Also, it's recommended that students complete college-level courses in algebra, geometry, trigonometry and physics before beginning electromechanical engineering technology courses.